michalgrzegorczyk-dev/angular-component-communication/public/blog-post/parts/README.content.md

 ```

 #### Modern Approach with Signals
-In Angular v17+, there is a new way to use ViewChild feature, with signals `viewChild()`.
+In Angular v17+, there is a new way to use `ViewChild` feature, with signals `viewChild()`.
 In this case we need to specify the string that indicates the template reference variable
-of the child component.
+of the child component, or it's locator that is the same as we did with `@ViewChild`.
 This way we can access the child component directly from the parent.

 ```typescript
 @Component({